AdobeDocs/commerce-merchant-services.en/help/payment-services/vaulting.md

 If a customer has a previously vaulted credit card, a merchant can create a subsequent order for that customer in the Admin using their vaulted payment methods.

-You _cannot_ use vaulted cards in the Admin if:
+You can only use vaulted cards in the Admin if the customer has both an existing account and a valid token stored in the system from a previously completed payment.

-* A customer is not yet created/does not yet exist in Commerce.
-* A customer exists but has no tokens (has not completed a previous payment) stored in the system.

 To create an order in the Admin for a customer using their vaulted credit card: